gristlabs/grist-help/help/team-sharing.md

 - **Viewer**: allows a user to view the site, but not make any changes to it.
   A viewer will be allowed to view all workspaces and documents within the site unless otherwise specified.
-Billing information for the site is not accessible.

 - **Editor**: allows a user to view or make changes to the site and all its workspaces and documents (unless otherwise specified).
 However, the sharing settings for the site, its workspaces, and its documents cannot be changed by an editor.
-  Billing information for the site is not accessible.

 - **Owner**: gives a user complete permissions to the site's workspaces and documents, including their sharing settings.
-Billing information for the site is not accessible.

-In addition, there is a separate role called **Billing Manager** that gives a user access to view and edit a site's billing information.
+None of these roles give access to billing information or management.
+Billing managers can be added via the "Billing Account" option.
+Click on the circle with your profile picture or initial on the top right of the screen, and select "Billing Account".